Atherosclerosis is caused by repeated injury to the walls of arteries.

 One of the most important modifiable risk factors is smoking.
 (Using other forms of tobacco, such as snuff and chewing tobacco, also increases risk.)
 A smoker‘s risk of developing some forms of atherosclerosis such as coronary artery disease is directly related to the amount of tobacco smoked daily.
 The risk of a heart attack is increased threefold in men and sixfold in women who smoked 20 or more cigarettes per day compared with nonsmokers.
 In people who already have a high risk of heart disease, tobacco use is particularly dangerous.

 Tobacco use decreases the level of high-density lipoprotein (HDL) cholesterol—the “good” cholesterol—and increases the level of low-density lipoprotein (LDL) cholesterol—the “bad” cholesterol.
 Smoking increases the level of carbon monoxide in the blood, which may increase the risk of injury to the lining of the artery‘s wall.
 Tobacco use causes arteries already narrowed by atherosclerosis to constrict, further decreasing the amount of blood reaching the tissues.
-In addition, tobacco use increases the blood‘s tendency to clot (by making platelets stickier), so that it increases the risk of peripheral arterial disease (atherosclerosis affecting arteries other than those that supply the heart and brain—see Overview of Peripheral Arterial Disease), coronary artery disease (see Overview of Coronary Artery Disease (CAD)), stroke (see Overview of Stroke), and blockage of an arterial graft placed during bypass surgery (see Overview of Coronary Artery Disease (CAD) : Coronary Artery Bypass Grafting and see Arteries of the legs and arms).
+In addition, tobacco use increases the blood‘s tendency to clot (by making platelets stickier), so that it increases the risk of peripheral arterial disease (atherosclerosis affecting arteries other than those that supply the heart and brain), coronary artery disease, stroke, and blockage of an arterial graft placed during coronary artery bypass surgery or surgery to bypass a blocked artery elsewhere in the body.

 People who quit using tobacco have only half the risk of those who continue to use tobacco—regardless of how long they smoked before quitting.
 Quitting also decreases the risk of death after coronary artery bypass surgery or a heart attack and the risk of illness and death in people who have peripheral arterial disease.
 The benefits of quitting tobacco use begin immediately and increase with time.